cyberluke/DiscogsApp/README.md

 ## Development server

+#### ABOUT
+Folder `arduino_yun` contains Arduino Sketch as well as openwrt Linux Python script server.py that needs to be copied over SCP/SSH and using SSH you can run it form user home folder or you can set it up as startup service using openwrt web gui.

+On laptop you can run Angular website and server.

 #### FRONTEND
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.